gromacs/gromacs/docs/dev-manual/includestyle.md

  * An automatic script can be used to re-establish clean code after semi-automatic refactoring like renaming an include file with `sed`, without causing other unnecessary changes.

-The guidelines are enforced by an automatic checker script that can also sort/reformat include statements to follow the guidelines.
-See \ref page_dev_gmxtree for details.